spine/spine/site/site.md

 ##Persistence

-While storing records in memory is useful for quick retrieval, persisting them in one sort of another is often required.
+While storing records in memory is useful for quick retrieval, persisting them in one way or another is often required.
 Spine includes a number of pre-existing storage modules, such as Ajax and HTML5 Local Storage, which you can use for persistence.
 Alternatively you can roll your own custom one, take a look at `spine.model.ajax.js` for inspiration.

 To persist a model using HTML5 Local Storage, simply extend it with `Spine.Model.Local`.